Deceased organ donation

 Further information on the diagnosis of brain stem death in infants and children can be found here.

 Deceased donation in the UK is unconditional and subject to clinical priority.
 However, in some exceptional cases people can request that an organ/s be given to a family member or close friend who is waiting for an organ transplant on the national waiting list.
+The requested allocation of a deceased donor organ can be considered if this is carried out in line with NHSBT policy.

 Yes.
 There are rare occasions where an exchange of organs between European countries takes place.
 This means that patients in the UK benefit from an organ transplant they otherwise may not have received.
 NHS Blood and Transplant facilitate and organise this on the occasions when it occurs.